nicolaegues/OT2_group_project/docs/basic_example.rst

     # Define the experimental parameters.
     # In this experiment, these are RYB colour pigments and water.
+    # NOTE: The dilution agent should be entered as the first parameter.
     liquid_names = ["water", "red", "yellow", "blue"]

     # Define the measured parameters.